How to control DC voltage and current?

 DC current can be measured simply by reading back the DC current from the DC Power supply through remote control.
 Nevertheless, it is preferable to use precision DC multimeters plugged in series on the DC path when high current measurement accuracy is needed.
 IVCAD enables a seamless DC setup configuration when DC power supplies and DC voltage and current multimeters are used.
 An oscilloscope can also be used to measure both DC / Pulsed Voltage and Current.
 Contact us to check the oscilloscope’s drivers, which are available.

 How to Synchronize Pulse Measurements?

-In this case, it is recommended to advantageously use a Trigger Box with the RF Modulator to help build a robust bench for Pulsed Characterization of Power amplifiers.
+In this case, it is recommended to advantageously use a Trigger Box with the RF Modulator to help build a robust bench for transistors’ Pulsed Characterization.